 - Mitchell, Jerrine E. "Picturing Sisters: 1790 Portraits by J.L.
 David."
 Eighteenth-Century Studies 31, no. 2 (Winter 1997-1998): 194, fig. 14.

-- Kirsh, Andrea, and Levenson, Rustin S. Seeing Through Paintings: Physical Examination in Art Historical Studies.
-Physical Examination in Art Historical Studies, vol. 1.
+- Kirsh, Andrea, and Rustin S. Levenson.
+Seeing Through Paintings: Physical Examination in Art Historical Studies.
+Materials and Meaning in the Fine Arts 1.
 New Haven, 2000: 8, under fig. 2.

 - Hand, John Oliver.
 National Gallery of Art: Master Paintings from the Collection.
 Washington and New York, 2004: 261, no. 213, color repro.